ShimaaElabd/Web-Scraping-using-Beautiful-Soup/README.md

 So I'm using Beautiful Soup to extract our desired Audience Score metric and number of audience ratings, along with the movie title for each HTML file, then save them in a pandas DataFrame.

-For more information about Beautiful Soup I encourage you to check out the following documentation:
+For more information about Beautiful Soup check out the following documentation:
 - https://www.crummy.com/software/BeautifulSoup/
 - And this article about Ethics in Web Scraping
   - https://towardsdatascience.com/ethics-in-web-scraping-b96b18136f01